 Apple Cider Vinegar

 Apple cider vinegar is also an excellent natural remedy for UTIs in dogs.
 It has some antiseptic properties that can kill bacteria.
 Apple cider vinegar will also help lower the pH of your dog’s urine if it is too high.
 Owners can add a teaspoon of apple cider vinegar (for small dogs) or two tablespoons (for large dogs) to their dog’s food or water.
 This method should be repeated twice daily for a week to see results.
-Dog’s rarely like the taste of apple cider vinegar, so mixing it into tasty food may work better than in water.
+Dog’s rarely like the taste of apple cider vinegar, so mixing it into tasty food may work better than mixing it in water.

 Owners can also use Vitamin C to acidify their dog’s urine.
 If the urine pH is too high, Vitamin C is perfect for helping to get it lower.
 Please use Vitamin C in moderation since overly acidic urine can also cause the formation of crystals.
 Speak to your vet about the suitable dosage of vitamin C for your dog.

-Lots of Water!
+Lots Of Water!

-UTIs are infections, which means if untreated bacteria can multiply and the matter may get worse.
+UTIs are infections, which means if untreated, bacteria can multiply, and the matter may get worse.
 Owners should be attentive when dealing with UTIs.
 Cranberry concentrates and apple cider vinegar are fantastic home remedies for UTIs in dogs, but preventive measures are the best method to ensure a healthy and happy dog.
 Find more information here.